2019 Azerbaijan Grand Prix

 The 2019 Azerbaijan Grand Prix (formally known as the Formula 1 SOCAR Azerbaijan Grand Prix 2019) was a Formula One motor race that took place on 28 April 2019 at the Baku City Circuit in Baku, Azerbaijan.
 The race was the 4th round of the 2019 Formula One World Championship, marked the 3rd time that the Azerbaijan Grand Prix had been run as a World Championship round, and the 4th time that the Baku circuit has been part of the Formula One World Championship (the 2016 race was run as the European Grand Prix).

+After setting the pace early in the weekend, Ferrari were beaten to pole position by Mercedes' Valtteri Bottas, who converted it to a win ahead of teammate Lewis Hamilton to retake a one-point lead in the Drivers' Championship.

 Background

 Championship standings before the race

 Heading into the race Lewis Hamilton held a 6-point advantage in the Drivers' Championship over Valtteri Bottas with Mercedes holding a 57-point advantage over Ferrari in the Constructors' Championship.

 Entrants

 The drivers and teams were the same as the season entry list with no additional stand in drivers for either the race or practice.